sanzeeb3/wp-frontend-delete-account/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Lets customers delete thier account by own from their myaccount page.
-Also, add the account delete page anywhere with shortcode and gutenberg block.
+For non-store sites, add the account delete page anywhere with shortcode and gutenberg block.

 == Description ==

 New 'Delete Account' tab will be created on WooCommerce myaccount page, so that customers can delete their account by their own.
-Also, add the 'Delete Account' tab content anywhere with shortcode [delete_account].
+Also, add the 'Delete Account' tab content anywhere with shortcode [delete_account] for non-store sites.

 Settings:
 * reCaptcha, confirm password and custom captcha protection.